 - A Complaint filed with a court.

 The General Counsel may give advice only on official University business and may not give advice to employees or students on personal legal matters.
-Students with personal legal problems should contact the ASOSU Office of Advocacy.
+Students with personal legal problems should contact the ASOSU Legal Services.

 Communications between General Counsel staff and university employees regarding university business are generally attorney-client privileged and confidential.
 For more details, see the comprehensive policy (PDF).